 - Crew Limitations.
 All PHRF competitors are required to have at least two persons on board at all times while racing.
 The PHRF of the Chesapeake maximum crew limitations will not be enforced.

 - Radio Communications.
 All PHRF competitors will have a working VHF radio, and shall monitor VHF channel 68 to aid in safety and communications.

 Schedule of Races.

-The schedule of DYC races are posted on the DYC website and in the clubhouse.
+The schedule of DYC races are posted on the DYC website.